Sumirmat97/Os-Lab-Work/lab2/ReadMe.txt

 	to run without compiling:
 			1. ./Ans1

+Note:
+A space is required between each command and arguments of the command else it will not work.

 What it does:

 1. It displays the current directory after which you can enter your command.
-If command is correct it executes otherwise displays "commmand not found".
+If command is correct it executes otherwise displays "commmand not found". .

 2. The commands that work are gedit, ls, mkdir, man, netstat, gcc, top, strace, exit, ctrl+D, clear, nano, pwd, cat, ps, clear, etc.